gbif/ipt/README.md

 The IPT user interface and wiki both need internationalisation, but it's a community effort and everyone is welcome to join.
 Full instructions aimed at translators can be found [here](https://github.com/gbif/ipt/wiki/HowToTranslate.wiki).

-Thanks to an enormous community effort, and by leveraging the power of the [Crowdin](https://crowdin.com/project/gbif-ipt) localisation tool, the user interface has already been translated into seven different languages: English, French, Spanish, Traditional Chinese, Brazilian Portuguese, Japanese, and Russian.
+Thanks to an enormous community effort, and by leveraging the power of the [Crowding](https://crowdin.com/project/gbif-ipt) localization tool, the user interface has already been translated into seven different languages: English, French, Spanish, Traditional Chinese, Brazilian Portuguese, Japanese, and Russian.

 ### Acknowledgements

 A large number of dedicated volunteers contribute to the success of this software.
 With your help, the IPT has become a successful tool in use all around the world.

-[Crowdin](https://crowdin.com/) is kindly supporting this open source project by giving GBIF a free access to its localisation management platform.
+[Crowdin](https://crowdin.com/) is kindly supporting this open source project by giving GBIF a free access to its localization management platform.
 Crowdin makes it possible to manage a large number of concurrent translations.